WIBA 2.0 is released!

 Batch Processing

-# Process large datasets
+# Process large datasets with comprehensive analysis

 import pandas as pd